-- pencils or pens (as specified by the TAA) - pencil sharpener - eraser - one blank piece of paper for planning in the Writing test, which is to be collected by the test administrator at the end of the test - one blank piece of paper for working in the Numeracy tests, which is to be collected by the test administrator at the end of the test - calculators for the Year 7 and 9 Numeracy calculator-allowed tests - where necessary, assistive technology as a disability adjustment, which may include a computer. - 8.6.10 Test administrators are responsible for the use of calculators in the Years 7 and 9 Numeracy tests. - Students will be permitted to take into the test the calculator that they currently use at school or with which they are most familiar.
+- pencils or pens (as specified by the TAA) - pencil sharpener - eraser - one blank piece of paper in the Language Conventions test, which is to be collected by the test administrator at the end of the test - one blank piece of paper for planning in the Writing test, which is to be collected by the test administrator at the end of the test - one blank piece of paper for working in the Numeracy tests, which is to be collected by the test administrator at the end of the test - calculators for the Year 7 and 9 Numeracy calculator-allowed tests - where necessary, assistive technology as a disability adjustment, which may include a computer. - 8.6.10 Test administrators are responsible for the use of calculators in the Years 7 and 9 Numeracy tests. - Students will be permitted to take into the test the calculator that they currently use at school or with which they are most familiar. - Schools should ensure that they have a sufficient reserve supply of calculators.

-- Schools should ensure that they have a sufficient reserve supply of calculators. - Test administrators are responsible for ensuring that all calculators have been checked and that no information that might advantage a student has been stored on the calculator. - Calculators do not include multifunction or internet accessible devices.
+- Test administrators are responsible for ensuring that all calculators have been checked and that no information that might advantage a student has been stored on the calculator. - Calculators do not include multifunction or internet accessible devices.